 \section{Applications and examples}

-In this section we illustrate the scope of the abstract results of Section~4 by applying them to a variety of models from statistical mechanics, interacting particle systems, and stochastic processes.
-The purpose is primarily illustrative: we show how existing finitary-coding constructions, when combined with our general concentration-transfer results, yield Gaussian concentration inequalities in a unified and transparent way.
+In this section we illustrate the scope of the abstract results of Section~\ref{sec:main} through a range of examples from statistical mechanics, interacting particle systems, and stochastic processes.
+In each case, the strategy is the same: combine an existing finitary-coding construction with one of our abstract concentration theorems.

-A recurring theme is that Gaussian concentration holds precisely in regimes where the model admits a finitary coding of an i.i.d.\ field with sufficient quantitative locality, and fails when such locality breaks down, for instance due to phase coexistence, diverging susceptibilities, or heavy-tailed coding radii.
-In several classical models, this leads to sharp necessary and sufficient criteria.
+Our main applications concern Gibbs measures and Markov random fields on $\Z^d$, including the ferromagnetic Ising, Potts, and random-cluster models.
+Several approaches to Gaussian concentration are available in this setting, but they are rather heterogeneous.
+In the classical high-temperature regime, one may use Dobrushin’s uniqueness criterion \cite{kulske2003}, and, for finite-range interactions, disagreement-percolation methods provide another route \cite{chazottes/collet/kulske/redig/2007}.
+Alternatively, one can proceed via logarithmic Sobolev inequalities, which are known under suitable mixing conditions and are generally understood to imply Gaussian concentration through the Herbst argument, although this implication is not always stated explicitly in the lattice setting; recent work of Bauerschmidt and Dagallier \cite{bauerschmidt_dagallier_2024} establishes such inequalities for the Ising model throughout the uniqueness regime.
+These approaches, however, apply under different assumptions and do not yield a unified picture.

-We begin with limiting distributions of probabilistic cellular automata, where coupling-from-the-past constructions naturally produce finitary codings satisfying the assumptions of Theorem~\ref{theo:cone}, and therefore require only a finite first moment of the coding volume.
-We then turn to Gibbs measures and Markov random fields on $\mathbb Z^d$, where it is sufficient to rely on Theorem~\ref{main-thm-ffiid}, which requires a finite second moment of the coding volume.
-In most of these examples, the coding radius in fact has exponential or stretched-exponential tails.
-We refer to Section~\ref{sec:remarks-and-questions} for an open problem highlighting the disparity between the strength of available finitary-coding constructions, which typically yield exponential or stretched-exponential tails for the coding radius, and the much weaker moment assumptions required in Theorem~\ref{main-thm-ffiid}.
+In this context, we recover known results in a unified framework and substantially extend them.
+Previous approaches based on Dobrushin-type or disagreement-percolation conditions were confined to strict subregimes of uniqueness.
+By contrast, our results apply throughout the full uniqueness regime, thereby covering models that were inaccessible to earlier techniques, and yield several new consequences.

-Our approach sharpens known hypotheses, yields necessary and sufficient conditions in several cases (notably for the Ising and Potts models), and produces new results that were inaccessible to previous methods.
-Further examples include non-equilibrium systems such as the parking process, as well as one-dimensional processes, where Gaussian concentration can be characterized in terms of return-time or regeneration properties.
-In particular, for irreducible and aperiodic countable-state Markov chains, we obtain several equivalent characterizations of Gaussian concentration.
+Our approach builds on recent progress on finitary codings of Gibbs measures.
+For specific models such as the Ising, Potts, and random-cluster models, results of \cite{spinkaEJP, spinka-harel} provide finitary codings with good tail behavior, which, combined with our abstract results, yield Gaussian concentration together with sharp characterizations in terms of the phase diagram.